Amine-Elbekari/Amine-Elbekari/README.md

 [![ael-beka's 42 stats](https://badge.mediaplus.ma/greenbinary/ael-beka)](https://github.com/oakoudad/badge42)

 Amine El Bekari
-Fullstack Developer | Security Enthusiast | 1337 (42 Network)
+Fullstack Developer | AI and Security Enthusiast | 1337 (42 Network)

 [ 🟢 OPEN FOR WORK ] > 📧 Email: amineelbekari8@gmail.com

 📍 Location: Morocco (Remote / Relocation)

 ⚡ Executive Summary
 I am a Fullstack Developer from 1337 Benguerir (42 Network) specializing in secure, scalable web systems.
-By combining Fullstack engineering with a Certified eJPT (Junior Penetration Tester) background, I build applications that are high-performance by design and secure by default.
+By combining Fullstack engineering with a Certified eJPT (Junior Penetration Tester) background, I build applications that are high performance by design and secure by default.

 💡 My Philosophy: "Framework Agnostic"

   Adaptability is my Core: Trained in the 42 Network to be technology-independent.

 Fast Learner: I possess the technical foundation to master any new language or framework within days.